Antikyra: Modern

 Aspra Spitia's connection with the ancient Antikyra was established by William Martin Leake in 1806 when he found an inscription mentioning its name.
 The area was subsequently excavated by Lolling, Dittenberger, Fossey, the 10th Archaeological Ephorate, and the 1st Byzantine Ephorate.
-During this period, an archaic temple of Athena was discovered, along with its severe style bronze idol, a large part of the 4th-century BC ashlar fortification with 2 rectangular towers, and an early Christian bath with a hypocaust.
+During this period, an archaic temple of Athena was discovered, along with its severe style bronze statuette, a large part of the 4th-century BC ashlar fortification with 2 rectangular towers, and an early Christian bath with a hypocaust.

 In 1836, after Greek independence, the municipality Antikyraia was established, containing the villages Desfina (the seat of the municipality), Aspra Spitia and Moni Agiou Ioannou Prodromou.
 In 1912, the municipality was replaced by the new community Desfina.
 Antikyra became a separate community in 1929, but was merged back into Desfina in 1935.
 The community Antikyra was re-established in 1943.
 In the 1950s and '60s, Aluminum of Greece developed the country's largest aluminum plant to exploit nearby bauxite deposits.
 A new town was developed for its workers under the name Aspra Spitia; this is now known as Paralia Distomou.
 Greenpeace has complained of the effects of the red mud dumped into the bay from the plant.
 At the 2010 Kallikratis reform, Antikyra was merged with its neighbors to form Distomo-Arachova-Antikyra.